 We are finally back in Salzburg!
 After our first trip to Salzburg in the early summer of 2018, we arrived back in Mozart City on the Salzach River.
 Salzburg was supposed to be our last longer stop during our staycation road trip from Sweden around eastern and southern Germany to the north of Austria.
 The Last time we fell in love with the charming alpine summer atmosphere of Salzburg full of music, art, and nature.
-This year there was a slightly different, more colorful rainbow mood was hanging over the historic roofs of Salzburg’s old town.
-Because we could discover a couple of entirely new places in and around Salzburg, and also take part in this year’s CSD Salzburg Pride parade through the city.
-This year’s visit was somewhat special to us.
-We could rediscover our love for the city of Salzburg, meet old friends from our first trip and get to know a few entirely new sides of the Austrian Sound of Music City.
+We discovered a couple of entirely new places in and around Salzburg, and also take part in this year’s CSD Salzburg Pride parade through the city.
+We could rediscover our love for the city of Salzburg, meet old friends from our first trip, and get to know a few entirely new sides of the Austrian Sound of Music City.
 For example, did you know that there is a Red Bull aircraft museum in Salzburg?
 That a CSD Salzburg Pride has been organized every year since 2010?
 Or that somewhere in Hellbrunn Castle you can marvel at a ‘real’ unicorn?
 Join us on our second, exciting journey to Salzburg for Couple of Men, and we are sure we found a few new reasons for you to rediscover Gay Salzburg (again) soon!

 – paid collaboration with Salzburg Tourism –